CLI for remote admin of Galaxy servers

 - Code: https://github.com/pjbriggs/nebulizer

-CAVEAT nebulizer is still a work in progress; please exercise caution when attempting irreversible operations especially against production Galaxy instances (for example when creating users or data libraries).
+Please exercise caution when attempting irreversible operations, especially against production Galaxy instances (for example when creating users or data libraries).

 This quick start gives some examples of using nebulizer commands to perform remote administration tasks on a Galaxy instance from the command line.

 It is recommended to install Nebulizer via pip in a virtualenv, for example:

 % virtualenv .venv % source .venv/bin/activate % pip install nebulizer

 This will provide an executable called nebulizer with a number of subcommands for performing different tasks remotely on Galaxy instances.

 Generally Nebulizer commands take the form:

 To interact remotely with a Galaxy instance using Nebulizer requires at minimum the URL of the instance and then either an API key or a user login name.